 Congratulations — your Mirror Universe Sash is complete!

-Shown in the above photo is a straight six-inch (6") cut of sixty-inch (60") wide sparkle tinsel fabric, versus the author's completed Mirror Captain's sash made from the same.
+Shown in the above photo is a straight six-inch (6") cut of sixty-inch (60") wide sparkle tinsel fabric, versus the author's prototype (2018) Mirror Captain's sash made from the same.
 The latter features two-inch (2") gold chainette fringe, and has further narrowed in width as well as elongated to over seventy inches (70") after two days of convention wear as Mirror Kirk!